Department of Entomology, National Museum of Natural History: Collections

 The U.S. National Insect Collection is the second largest insect collection in the world, with approximately 35 million specimens representing over 300,000 species.
 The collection includes over 100,000 holotypes and many additional paratypes and secondary types.
 The size and quality of the Nearctic and Neotropical collections are unparalleled, but there are specimens from all over the world, with especially strong representation from Sri Lanka, the Philippines, and Papua New Guinea.
 The specimens represent approximately 60% of the known insect families, with especially strong collections of butterflies and moths, flies, mosquitoes, beetles, and wasps.
 The majority of the collection is pinned or point-mounted and stored dry in drawers, but there are also many specimens housed in alcohol, on slides, and in envelopes.

 The entomological collections are primarily housed at the National Museum of Natural History in downtown Washington, D.C.
 (70%), the NMNH Museum Support Center (MSC) in Suitland, Maryland (20%), and the Beltsville Agricultural Research Center (BARC) in Beltsville, Maryland (10%).
 The collections are loaned to qualified scientists and students around the world, and the department hosts visiting scientists who come to study the collections on-site.
 The department also houses the Entomology Illustration Archives, approximately 6000 illustrations originally created to support the department's research and publications but now housed and conserved separately as historically significant art objects.
 Recently, the Department of Entomology has also established a non-illustration archive for physical objects, field and laboratory research notebooks and materials, and for correspondence of entomology researchers and staff based at the NMNH from all three agencies, as well as similar items accompanying donated collections.

 Staff

-As of 2013, the combined Department of Entomology (including SI, USDA, and DOD) employs about 80 permanent full-time staff and a variable number of research associates, postdoctoral and predoctoral fellows, students, and volunteers.
+As of 2013, the combined Department of Entomology (including SI, USDA, and DOD) employs about 80 permanent full-time staff members and a variable number of research associates, postdoctoral and predoctoral fellows, students, and volunteers.
 The Smithsonian entomology staff includes 32 staff members, located at both the NMNH and the MSC in Suitland, MD.
-The USDA SEL entomology staff includes 36 staff, located at both the NMNH and the BARC in Beltsville, MD, and the WRBU entomology staff includes 6 staff members, located at the MSC in Suitland, MD.
+The USDA SEL entomology staff includes 36 staff members, located at both the NMNH and the BARC in Beltsville, MD, and the WRBU entomology staff includes 6 staff members, located at the MSC in Suitland, MD.